gnanet/Todo-Indicator/README.md

 BUT I WANT MORE COMPLEX FUNCTIONALITY!
 --------------------------------------
+If you mean that you want to filter based on a specific context or project, no problem.
+Todo-Indicator can now do just that.
+Just pass the filter in on the command line.

+    $ ./todo_indicator.py -f @Work ~/todo.txt

-You mean you want to change priorities, add "contexts" and "projects," and so on?
+If, however, you mean you want to change priorities, add "contexts" and "projects," and so on?
 Well, the best way to do that isn't with some silly indicator -- it's with your trusty text editor!
 That's the whole beauty of the todo.txt system.

 Click "Edit todo.txt" and your todo list will pop open in your text editor of choice.
 (Or your OS's text editor of choice, at least -- it uses `xdg-open`.)